Real Life Connections: The Respective Journeys of Two Actalent Engineers in the Medical Device Industry

 With organic chemistry out, Dr. Niemz completed a post-doctoral fellowship in chemical engineering at Cal Tech.

 "I found out that I like building instruments," she said.
-"I like biomolecules and analyzing things.
+"I like biomolecules and analysing things.
 And little did I know that's exactly what you do in the in vitro diagnostics industry.
 You have assay, you have hardware, and then you have electronics and software.
 So, I kind of slid into this from left field."

 And that's the beauty of the medical device industry; whether they arrive as engineers or scientists – or both -- a person can carve out a career path working in one area or many: it’s vast.
 They could become specialists by product type (i.e. devices, instruments, diagnostics, etc.).
 Or they could go super-niche by product sub-type (implants, wearables, robotics, in vitro diagnostics, etc.).
 Maybe they just want to focus their career on one or more of the phases a medical device goes through to reach and stay on the market: research and development, production, regulatory compliance, quality assurance, or project management.
 A person could choose to work more on the science side or the engineering side of the industry, depending on their preference.
 Or they could do both, like biomedical engineers.
 Or, like Dr. Niemz, they could become a systems engineer, someone who integrates everything: the science, the engineering, the products, and all their phases.